-Services that are covered for you

-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

-- a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, - a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+What you must pay when you get Services that are covered for you these services Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-Acupuncture - Routine

-Up to 30 routine acupuncture visits per year.

-These 30 visits are combined with routine chiropractic visits.

-You pay \$0

-Ambulance services

-Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-You pay \$0 per trip for ground ambulance services for a transfer from an out-of-network hospital to an in-network hospital and \$200 per trip for all other ground ambulance services.
+Acupuncture - Routine Up to 12 routine acupuncture visits per year.
+You pay \$0 These 12 visits are combined with routine Prior Authorization may be chiropractic visits. required.
+Referral may be required.
+Ambulance services • Covered ambulance services include fixed wing, You pay \$0 per trip for ground ambulance services for a transfer rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide from an out-of-network hospital to care only if they are furnished to a member whose an in-network hospital and \$225 medical condition is such that other means of per trip for all other ground ambulance services. transportation could endanger the person's health or if authorized by the plan.
+Prior Authorization may be

+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health